t16ing/env2/README.md

 ## What is `env2`

-The `env2` is my personal configurations for for Linux Desktop and Terminal environment.
+The `env2` is my personal configurations for Linux Desktop and Shell Terminal environment.

-It also includes special features and utilities.
+It also includes extra features and utilities.

-It helps me to maintain a consistent Desktop and Terminal for every fresh new installed Linux system.
+It helps me to maintain a consistent Desktop and Terminal environment for every fresh new installed Linux system.

 ## Screenshots